 Tokyo Station’s Domed Ceilings: A Photographer’s Guide

-Marunouchi South Exit ceiling
+Marunouchi North Exit domed ceiling

 The domed ceilings of Tokyo Station sweep you back to an era of elegance and resilience.
 At first glance, they seem to be treasures of old-world grandeur, perfectly preserved for over a century.
 But their true story is even more compelling.
 These magnificent creations aren’t survivors, but glorious revivals.